Nmloury/RepData_PeerAssessment1/PA1_template.md

 }
 ```

-I'll now recreate the histogram of steps taken per day to see how filling in these missing values has affected the distribution of the data.
+We'll now recreate the histogram of steps taken per day to see how filling in these missing values has affected the distribution of the data.

 ```r